"Oh say, can you see...?"

 And see the page about Life w/God, above.

 The Story of Creation

 The story of Creation is very simple and complete in the Bible.
 It's in the very first book, Genesis, which means "beginning."
 Click here.

 There were no accidents in Creation.
-There were no "bill-ions of years."
-God simply spoke the words, and in six days He brought our beautiful world, the entire universe, and all the forms of life into existence.
+There were no "billions of years."
+God simply spoke the words, and in six days He brought the entire universe, our beautiful world, and all forms of life into existence.

 In the beginning, the earth was quite different from the way it is today.
 There was no evil and no death.
 All the forms of life got along perfectly with each other.
 God designed it as the perfect home for the first people, Adam and Eve.
 He gave them life because He wanted to enjoy it with them.
 He wanted them to be very much like Him.

 You can learn more about Creation from the Creation Museum in

 Petersburg, Kentucky.
 Take a little tour on the web.
 Click on Tour the Museum.